 “We pounded along steadily, first along the beautiful shore road skirting Lake Erie, and then through the vineyard section near Westfield, passing a number of cars going our way and coming out victorious in several sharp battles for the lead with larger cars, none of which were anxious to eat our dust.”

 Since I cannot find this phrase from before 1909, it’s possible that it originated at or around that year.

 Here are two examples of this expression used in a sentence:

-- My brother and I are proficient at creating quality furniture.
-After we finish setting up shop, the other furniture stores in town will be eating our dust.
+- My family just opened a furniture shop that sells cheap, high quality products.
+Soon, the other furniture stores in town will be eating our dust.